 This belief leaves companies vulnerable to internal risk or illegal behaviour.
 It is employees – not the internal or external auditors – who are the first people to see risks.
 So, if staff don’t speak up, then you can have a PR crisis on your hands.

-It pays off big time to invest in promoting speak up cultures.
-To achieve this requires formal recognition of the power of the social life of your organisation.
-It is here, in this shared internal community life, that employees learn acceptable and non-acceptable ways of relating to each other.
-These ways can undermine formal codes and policies.
-Other key steps include:
+It pays off big time to invest in promoting speak-up cultures.
+To achieve such a culture, you must formally recognise the power of the social life of your company.
+It is here that employees learn what the acceptable ways are of relating to each other.
+These interactions can undermine formal codes and policies.

-5. Take a systems approach.
-Ideally, training is organised in cross sectional groups to enable employees to hear each others concerns and to amplify the usually silenced organisational social life where employees assumptions and needs are shaped.
-A whole of organisation approach also enables employees to see that everyone is being asked to change their behaviour.
-Speak up skills draw on the lessons from conflict management, mindfulness, behaviour science, Giving Voice To Values https://bit.ly/2uncAiB and assertiveness training.
+- Take a systems approach.
+Organise training in cross-sectional groups to enable employees to hear each other’s concerns.
+This dynamic will amplify the usually silenced company social life that shapes employees’ assumptions.
+A whole of business approach shows employees that you are asking everyone to change their behaviour.
+Speak-up skills draw on the lessons from conflict management, mindfulness, and behaviour science.
+The book ‘Giving Voice To Values’ – and assertiveness training may also be useful.

 - Implement peer to peer accountability.
 Managers and leaders must hold each other accountable to model the appropriate behaviour.
 Insist managers at every level develop action plans for what this will look like in their areas.

 - Embed in the company.
 What gets measured and rewarded, gets done.
 Align the existing reward and recognition systems to support the speak-up cultural change program.

 Ideally, speak-up initiatives will be a cornerstone to your company living its stated values.
 Communicate in positive terms and invite employees to identify additional ways to raise issues that will work for them.
 These techniques will build trust and restore confidence in the integrity of your code of conduct or code of ethics.